gmntu/handrom/index.md

 ### Click [HERE](https://storage.googleapis.com/mediapipe-viz.appspot.com/wasm-demos/hand-tracking/hand_tracking_demo.html) for an online demo of single hand 2D joint tracking by Google MediaPipe! ###

-Note: The online demo requires desktop or handphone with **access to webcam or camera** to capture image for processing.
+Note: The online demo requires google chrome and runs on desktop or handphone with **access to webcam or camera** to capture image for processing.

 This demo is to showcase the excellent work by [Google MediaPipe](https://github.com/google/mediapipe) and highlight the possibility of _dynamic_ hand tracking with just _colour_ images!